dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `canister_call`

-Once the connection between the relying party and the wallet is established, and the relying party has been granted the `canister_call` permission scope, the relying party can request the wallet to execute canister calls.
+Once the connection between the relying party and the signer is established, and the relying party has been granted the `canister_call` permission scope, the relying party can request the signer to execute canister calls.

 #### Types